TrevTheDev/http2Communicator/README.md

   // waits for client to respond to question console.log(`LOG STEP 7: ${JSON.stringify(await question)}`)

-  // establishes a new stream from client to server (opposite of Push Stream)
+  // establishes a new stream from client to comms server (opposite of Push Stream)
   // streams can also stream objects - known as Speaker const incomingStream = await serverResponse.createListener('uploadFile', 'raw') incomingStream.pipe(process.stdout)